Asthma – first aid

 • An asthma attack is an emergency – act fast.

-• Symptoms can quickly worsen so it's important to act quickly.
+• Symptoms can quickly get worse so it's important to act quickly.
+If you have an asthma action plan follow the instructions there.

 Young boy in striped tee-shirt uses inhaler for asthma